knowledgepixels/nanopub-ecosystem-test-infra/README.md

 helm install grafana grafana/grafana -f monitoring/grafana-values.yaml --namespace="monitoring" --create-namespace
 ```

 Grafana will automatically connect to the Prometheus and VM instances configured above.
 The dashboard will be exposed on the host machine on port `31430`.
 By default, authentication to the dashboard will be disabled.
+Grafana should be preloaded with select dashboards by default.

 ### Multi-node setup